aboutcode-org/aboutcode/docs/source/scancode-toolkit/contribute/contrib_doc.rst

 5. Using ``:ref:`` only when necessary

-    Use ``:ref:`` to create internal links only when needed, i.e. it is referanced somewhere.
+    Use ``:ref:`` to create internal links only when needed, i.e. it is referenced somewhere.
-    Do not create referances for all the sections and then only referance some of them, because this created unnecessary referances.
+    Do not create references for all the sections and then only reference some of them, because this created unnecessary references.
 This also generates ERROR in ``restructuredtext-lint``.

+6. Spelling

+    You should check for spelling errors before you push changes. `Aspell <http://aspell.net/>`_ is a GNU project Command Line tool you can use for this purpose.
+Download and install Aspell, then execute ``aspell check <file-name>`` for all the files changed.
+Be careful about not changing commands or other stuff as Aspell gives prompts for a lot of them.
+Also delete the temporary ``.bak`` files generated.
+Refer the `manual <http://aspell.net/man-html/>`_ for more information on how to use.